hasanfarhan33/pokemon-web-app/README.md

 # PokeVault

 Greetings!
-If you love Pokemon then you have come to the right place.
+If you love Pokémon then you have come to the right place.

 ![Alt Text](https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExYWRvd2Z5bHZyNG5xM3VhcTlwZTIxNXBzc3Nhdm0wMm5hMWVxand0biZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/xx0JzzsBXzcMK542tx/giphy.gif)

-PokeVault is a full-stack MERN web application that allows users to log in, search for Pokemon, and save their favorite Pokemon.
+PokeVault is a full-stack MERN web application that allows users to log in, search for Pokémon, and save their favorite Pokémon.
 The app provides a sleek, interactive UI with authentication and persistent storage for user favorites.

 ## Features